j-fu/vtkfig/doc/usage.md

 [subplots in matplotlib](https://matplotlib.org/examples/pylab_examples/subplot_demo.html)).

-If instaead of blocking interaction you want to render data evolving during time, you can do in a loop
+If instead of blocking interaction you want to render data evolving during time, you can do in a loop
 ~~~
 while(...)